Nexmo/nexmo-sms-contest-app/README.md

 Next you need to create the database schema by running `rake db:migrate` from your command line, and also installing all the dependencies outlined in the [Gemfile](Gemfile) by running `bundle install`.

-Lastly, you need to provide your API credentials for Nexmo and your Nexmo number in your application.
+Then, you need to provide your API credentials for Nexmo and your Nexmo number in your application.
 You can do so by executing `EDITOR="code --wait" rails credentials:edit` from your command line.
 Your credentials are put in the following format:

 ```ruby
 nexmo: